Practising The Piano

 9. Mental Practice

 I’ve lost count of the number of times I mentally run a difficult music passage I’m wrestling with while sitting on the bus, or going about one of the mundane chores of the day.
 When I’ve come back to that passage next day, it’s as if there had been a whole other practice session that I didn’t know about – everything seems to come much more easily to me and very often this process has completely solved the problem!
-It’s totally possible to practise even when you’re not in front of the piano, once you’ve worked out your solutions to difficult passages, you can run the process through in your mind.
+It’s totally possible to practise even when you’re not in front of the piano.
+Once you’ve worked out your solutions to difficult passages at the piano, you can run the process through in your mind wherever you are.

-Gyorgy Sandor in his excellent book ‘On Piano Playing’ likens a piano performance to the tip of an iceberg and the practice leading up to it as the “immense and invisible bulk” of the iceberg underneath the surface.
+Gyorgy Sandor in his excellent book ‘On Piano Playing’ likens a piano performance to the tip of an iceberg, with the practice leading up to it as the “immense and invisible bulk” of the iceberg underneath the surface.
 There’s nothing quite so satisfying (well, not much anyway) as finishing a piece and performing it to an enthusiastic audience.
 Practising is a real craft, minimising effort and maximising efficiency to get the best results.
-Hopefully you’ve picked up some useful tips from this article, do feel free to leave a comment below and let me know how you’ve got on.
+Hopefully you’ve picked up some useful tips from this article, HAPPY PRACTISING!